MichaelCurrin/dev-cheatsheets/cheatsheets/github/topics.md

 An easy way to get an icon for a language or library without downloading and searching to use the values supported by GitHub.

+This was based on the config section of [github/personal-website](https://github.com/github/personal-website) repo but can also be seen by inspecting an image on a topic page.

+### Approach

 Replace `TOPIC` with your value - not all topics are available but you can use some common ones.

 The ID in the middle of the URL is constant.